kamel-usp/dpasp/README.md

 For now, `pasp` is only to be run locally.
 Clone this repository to a directory of your choice, say `pasp/`.
 The package is written in Python, with the more critical parts written as C extensions.
-The only dependency from the C-side of `pasp` is [clingo](https://potassco.org/).
+The only dependency from the C-side of `pasp` is [clingo](https://potassco.org/), while the only dependencies from the Python side are the [clingo](https://potassco.org/) Python API and [lark](https://github.com/lark-parser/lark).
 Change your working directory to `pasp/` and then compile the C parts with the following command:

 ```bash
 python setup.py build_ext --inplace